 All courses in this department require a grade of C or better in the prerequisite course(s) or consent of the Department Chair to enroll in subsequent courses.

 1001.
 Introduction to Dietetics and Nutrition.

 An introduction to the field of dietetics and nutrition.
-The course will cover the requirements of the Commission of Accreditation for Dietetics Education (CADE).
+The course will cover the requirements of the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Fall.